Who's behind Happy Bee Retreat? :)

 Factors important in the setup of our Happy Bee Retreat, mark II:

-- Allergy-friendly living (no WIFI, etc)
+- Allergy-free living (no WIFI, etc)

-- Immersion in nature and relative self-sufficiency
+- Complete immersion in nature and relative self-sufficiency

 Factors essential in the organisation of a Happy Bee Retreat on-site community:

-- Sharing of resources
+- Sharing of intellectual, emotional, social and financial resources

-- The reuse, recycle and reduction of ‘things’
+- Reduction of ‘things’

-- Interests, hobbies and skills that provide an individual and collective income and livelihood
+- Interests, hobbies and skills that provide an individual and collective income

 - Work as meditation and a way to express intuition, creativity and originality